A Love Letter to Straws

 • Straws appreciate your sensitive side.

-The modern drinking straw was invented to get cold drinks past sensitive teeth.
-And its original use still holds true today.
+Straws are great for getting cold drinks past sensitive teeth.
 Tooth enamel can wear down, causing exposed dentin.
 That exposed dentin is sensitive to icy shakes and piping hot chocolate.
 And dentin makes your smile super sensitive to pain—especially temperature.

 • Straws don't have to be wasteful.

 The environment draws the short straw with wasteful plastic versions.
 Consider an eco-friendly, reusable option like acrylic or glass.
 Recyclable paper straws are making a comeback too.